mustyabu8/my_portfolio/README.md

 # Mustapha Abubakar Qurami — Personal Portfolio

-An 8-page personal portfolio website built for the **COEN 554 Web Programming** examination, Question One (Department of Computer Engineering, Ahmadu Bello University, Zaria).
+personal portfolio website built as the COEN 554 Web Programming examination 2025/2026 session, Department of Computer Engineering, Ahmadu Bello University, Zaria.

 ## Live requirement compliance

-- **No JavaScript.** No `.js` files, no inline scripts, no frameworks, no CMS.
+- No JavaScript.
+No `.js` files, no inline scripts, no frameworks, no CMS.
-- Built only with **HTML5, CSS3 (Flexbox, Grid, media queries), JSON, and JSON-LD**.
+- Built only with HTML5, CSS3 (Flexbox, Grid, media queries), JSON, and JSON-LD.
 - All interactivity (mobile navigation, project category filter) is done with pure CSS using the checkbox/radio-button technique.